Tuesday, August 17th, 2010

 Tags: Design Trends, domino, elle decor, england, flag, great britain, keith johnson, libertine, living etc. magazines, made by girl, man shops world, pillow, quilt, U.K., union jack

-Posted in Art and Artists, Design Magazines, Design Press, Design Trends, Design on the Web, Other Blogs | 5 Comments »
+Posted in Art and Artists, Design Magazines, Design on the Web, Design Press, Design Trends, Other Blogs | 5 Comments »

 Wednesday, October 21st, 2009